Scientists Are Controlling Mouse Brains With Nanoparticles… and I Have Questions

 But… Is This Safe?

-Great question…and one that scientists are still figuring out.
+Great question, and one that scientists are still working on.
 Right now, studies show that these nanoparticles don’t seem to harm brain tissue or function in the short term.
 But what about long-term effects?
 What happens if they migrate or break down?

 There’s still a lot of research needed before anyone’s putting magnetically controlled nanoparticles into human brains.
 But so far, it’s a promising start.

-Also: no, they can’t control your thoughts (yet).
-We’re talking about controlling movement by stimulating very specific neurons, not making a mouse solve math problems or plot world domination.
+Also, no, they can’t control your thoughts (yet and hopefully ever).
+Again, we’re talking about controlling movement by stimulating very specific neurons, not making a mouse solve math problems or plot world domination.

 (If this brain-control tech is blowing your mind, wait until you read about plants that glow with their own natural light.
 Nature’s version of bioluminescence is just as wild.)